 - Enhance the ecological value of the valley corridor by preserving a landscape buffer to the narrow and meandering river running through the centre of the area.
-The existing thread of characteristic bankside vegetation to be retained and enhanced by regular management and planting with species matching the vegetation present in adjacent sections of the river valley (alder, willow, etc.) - Opportunity to enhance and extend the existing woodland blocks in south-eastern sections, to maintain and reinforce the visual and acoustic screen between the predominantly pastoral landscape of the character area and the mainline railway/A12 road corridor which cross the landscape directly to the south.
-The extension of such woodlands to the farmland to the west of Terling Hall Road would extend these screening effects to south-western sections of the area, notably to Toppinghoe Hall and footpaths leading from Terling Hall Road towards Toppinghoe Hall Wood
+The existing thread of characteristic bankside vegetation to be retained and enhanced by regular management and planting with species matching the vegetation present in adjacent sections of the river valley (alder, willow, etc.). - Opportunity to enhance and extend the existing woodland blocks in south-eastern sections, to maintain and reinforce the visual and acoustic screen between the predominantly pastoral landscape of the character area and the mainline railway/A12 road corridor which cross the landscape directly to the south.
+The extension of such woodlands to the farmland to the west of Terling Hall Road would extend these screening effects to south-western sections of the area, notably to Toppinghoe Hall and footpaths leading from Terling Hall Road towards Toppinghoe Hall Wood.

-- Preserve the distinct rural qualities of the Terling Parish to the north of the area, including the setting of the Listed Buildings at Maddocks Hall and Terling Place directly to the north - Opportunities to improve the network of footpaths within the river valley landscape, which is currently limited to footpaths at Termitts Farm and Berwick Farm.
-Footpath connections from the north side of the town are limited to the footpath that passes beneath the railway via a path along the river beneath the embankment and bridge crossing, which then rises up the valley slopes to meet Terling Hall Road north of Berwick Farm.
-There is potential to extend this footpath, creating a new route based on the lower valley slopes on the west side of the river, connecting with the path at Terling Hall which leads towards the cricket ground at Church Road, Terling.
-A pedestrian bridge over the river, and field-edge footpath in farmland to the east, would provide the opportunity for circular walks around the northern fringes of the village.
-It would link paths in farmland around Terling Road and Terling Hall Road on the east and west side of the river valley respectively - Preserve the parkland landscape around Berwick Place and to the east of Toppinghoe Hall, characterised by mature trees in arable farmland and grassland which undulates around a minor stream valley which rises north-west away from the River Ter - Manage the habitat associated with the wash lane that falls from Lost Wood to the west of the character area to the gateway to Berwick Place on Terling Hall Road, to safeguard it as a corridor for wildlife connecting the elevated arable farmland to the west and the smaller scale landscape of the river valley in the character area - The block of ancient woodland at Titbeech Wood to be managed appropriately to ensure its longevity, benefits to wildlife and value as a feature in the local landscape - Reinforce the characteristic native hedgerows and associated trees alongside Terling Road on the eastern side of the river valley, to provide visual containment to the valley landscape and provide definition between it and the larger scale arable farmland beyond
+- Preserve the distinct rural qualities of the Terling Parish to the north of the area, including the setting of the Listed Buildings at Maddocks Hall and Terling Place directly to the north. - Opportunities to improve the network of footpaths within the river valley landscape, which is currently limited. - Preserve the parkland landscape around Berwick Place and to the east of Toppinghoe Hall, characterised by mature trees in arable farmland and grassland which undulates around a minor stream valley which rises north-west away from the River Ter. - Manage the habitat associated with the wash lane that falls from Lost Wood to the west of the character area to the gateway to Berwick Place on Terling Hall Road, to safeguard it as a corridor for wildlife connecting the elevated arable farmland to the west and the smaller scale landscape of the river valley in the character area. - The block of ancient woodland at Titbeech Wood to be managed appropriately to ensure its longevity, benefits to wildlife and value as a feature in the local landscape. - Reinforce the characteristic native hedgerows and associated trees alongside Terling Road on the eastern side of the river valley, to provide visual containment to the valley landscape and provide definition between it and the larger scale arable farmland beyond.